Hall-Perrine gives $3.6 million for Cornell science project

 The Hall-Perrine Foundation will continue its history of support for Cornell College with a $3.6 million grant for the college’s science facilities project.
 The challenge grant has already been matched by college trustees and other leadership donors of the college.

 In February Cornell announced a $35 million science facilities project that will more than double the college’s STEM space.
 Construction has begun on the four-story Russell Science Center, which is expected to open in January 2019.
 West Science and portions of Law Hall also will be renovated.
-Cornell also announced in February that, in just under two years, it had already exceeded $32 million in gifts toward the project.
+Cornell also announced in February that, in just under two years, it had already exceeded $32 million in gifts toward the project, the primary focus of a new campaign, Greater > Than.

 “Cornell is extremely grateful to the Hall-Perrine Foundation for its generosity and commitment to the region and higher education,” said Cornell President Jonathan Brand.
 “The Foundation has a long commitment to the area’s private colleges, and for this Cornell is especially grateful.
 Its very generous challenge grant for our science facilities project provided momentum for a fund drive that is nearing completion.”